prgaero/prgaero.github.io/project3a.md

 - Your report **MUST** be typeset in LaTeX in the IEEE Tran format provided to you in the ``Draft`` folder (Use the same draft folder from P1) and should of a conference quality paper.
 - Present the output videos for trajectory following along with the window corner detections overlaid on the video, rviz visualization of 3D window pose estimates in real-time as ``Outputs/GapFlyt.mp4``.
 Be sure to use appropriate colors to plot the windows in ``rviz``, for eg., yellow color for a yellow window and violet color for violet window.

+A sample report for a related project can be found [here](/assets/2019/p3/GMMReportNitin.pdf).
+Treat this report as the benchmark or gold standard which we'll compare your reports to for grading.

 <a name='files'></a>
 ### 7.2.
 File tree and naming